reach-sh/humble-sdk/docs/TYPES.md

     // Any useful data associated about the txn (or any error encountered).
 The contents will depend on the function that returns it
     data: T;

-    // Success or failure message
+    // Success or failure message.
+Tells you what went wrong.
     message: string;

     // Contract instance used for the transaction.
 You can reuse it in subsequent calls to reduce the amount of network requests made.